appfirst/statsd_clients/java/README.md

 By passing a `sampleRate` to `updateStats`, the client will only send `(sampleRate * 100)%` of the **counter** messages at **random** and discard the rest.
 The message will carry this rate, and the server will restore the count by multiply `1/sampleRate` upon reception.

-By default the sample_rate is alway 1, which means every message will be sent.
+By default the `sampleRate` is alway 1, which means every message will be sent.

 Note this is a **counter** only feature, `sampleRate` for **timer** and **gauge** will be ignored.